West Bengal University of Health Sciences

-West Bengal University of Health Sciences (WBUHS) is a Public medical university in Kolkata, West Bengal, India.
+West Bengal University of Health Sciences (abbr.
+WBUHS) (/bn/) is a Public medical university in Kolkata, West Bengal, India.
 It was established in 2003 by an Act of the West Bengal Legislative Assembly for better management of the health and medical education-related courses.
 The main objective behind the establishment of the university was to raise the level of medical education across the state of West Bengal.
 Universities main mission was to affiliate, teach, and ensure systematic instruction, training, and research in various health sciences, including Modern Medicine, Homoeopathy, Ayurveda, Unani, Nursing, Pharmacy, Dental, and Paramedical courses.
 It oversees undergraduate, postgraduate, and post-doctoral programs across these disciplines in West Bengal.

 History

 Before the establishment of the West Bengal University of Health Sciences (WBUHS), undergraduate and postgraduate level medical teaching in different state medical colleges of West Bengal was supervised by various state universities.
 This caused a huge disparity between different state medical colleges of West Bengal in terms of teaching and learning process, nature and standards of the evaluation, and most significantly; the recognition of the graduates from the different universities.
 So all the stakeholders of medical education in the state felt the need for bringing parity in the medical education system.

 Under these compelling circumstances, the West Bengal University of Health Sciences (WBUHS) was established under an Act of the West Bengal legislature.
 Finally, it became active on 1 January 2003; which is considered as the date of birth for this embodiment of higher education in the fields of medical sciences in the state.

+University introduced medical research grants for undergraduate, postgraduate, and faculty members, aligning with standard ICMR frameworks.
+This academic initiative accompanied institutional reforms aimed at standardizing examination timelines and strengthening collaborations with peripheral medical colleges.

+The West Bengal government has invested ₹102.75 crore in a new multi-story building at the West Bengal University of Health Sciences (WBUHS).
+Officially inaugurated in March 2026, the modern facility centralizes several key administrative offices to streamline institutional operations.
+Additionally, it features state-of-the-art seminar halls designed to enhance academic research, conferences, and collaborative healthcare education.